 A good synergy and complementarity of the technology transfer centers was the key to the implementation of this exoskeleton project.

 Highlights of this project will be presented at 2 upcoming conferences:

 • CAMX (Anaheim, September 24-26, 2019): Conference “Effect of Fiber Placement Threads on Carbon / Epoxy Composite Impact Resistance”.

 • CDCQ-RICQ Symposium (Drummondville, November 6, 2019): Technical embroidery at the service of manufacturing “net-shape” parts in composite materials.

 CTT Group and the CDCQ are waiting for you at Booth Z53 at CAMX 2019 , where prototypes will be on display.
 Come join us:

-Photos: CDCQ Photo Database and Mawashi Website Science and Technology
+Photos: CDCQ Photo Database and Mawashi Website Science and Technology.

 Pour plus d’informations ou question:

-For more information or questions: Please contact Carolina Hernandez (Communication Manager for CTT Group) to firstname.lastname@example.org or Marie-Claude Bélanger (Project Manager) of CDCQ to Mcbelang@cstj.qc.ca.
+Please contact Carolina Hernandez (Communication Manager for CTT Group) to email@example.com or Marie-Claude Bélanger (Project Manager) of CDCQ to Mcbelang@cstj.qc.ca.